 Ecosystem Science and Sustainability Electives

-Select a minimum of 12 credits not taken elsewhere in the program from the list below.
-A minimum of 6 credits must be from the ESS subject code (and associated courses) short list below.
+Select a minimum of 15 credits not taken elsewhere in the program from the list below.
+A minimum of 3 credits must be from each of the three categories (Ecosystem Science, Sustainability, and Tools/analysis).
+The additional 6 credits can be from any category or from the longer uncategorized list.
 Additional coursework may be required due to prerequisites.

-Select a minimum of 6 credits from the following courses:
+Sustainability selections: select a minimum of 3 credits from the following courses:

 ESS 365Global Climate Justice3